-Andrew S. Bomback MD, MPH
+Andrew Stephen Bomback MD, MPH

 Andrew S. Bomback, MD, MPH is a nephrologist who specializes in glomerular diseases and resistant hypertension.
 Dr. Bomback received his undergraduate degree from Harvard University and his medical degree from Columbia University College of Physicians and Surgeons.
 He completed a residency in Internal Medicine and fellowships in Nephrology and Clinical Epidemiology at the University of North Carolina at Chapel Hill, where he was the Doc J. Thurston III Fellow in Nephrology and Hypertension.
 In 2009, he returned to Columbia University as an associate at the Center for Glomerular Diseases.
-He is currently Assistant Professor of Medicine at Columbia University Medical Center.
+He is currently an Assistant Professor of Medicine at Columbia University Medical Center.

 Dr. Bomback has published over 100 peer-reviewed articles and book chapters on the subjects of chronic kidney disease, glomerular diseases, and hypertension.
 He is the co-author of the textbook, Chronic Kidney Disease, and Hypertension Essentials.
 He currently serves on the steering and publications committees for the National Kidney Foundation's Kidney Early Evaluation Program (KEEP).
-He is the recipient of the 2013 Daniel V. Kimberg Junior Faculty Award for outstanding teaching of medical students and housestaff.
+He is the recipient of the 2013 Daniel V. Kimberg Junior Faculty Award for outstanding teaching of medical students and house staff.

 Dr. Bomback's research interests are evaluating novel therapies for glomerular diseases and further delineating the role of aldosterone in chronic kidney disease.
 He currently serves as principal or co-investigator on clinical trials of new treatments for IgA nephropathy, membranous nephropathy, lupus glomerulonephritis, C3 glomerulopathy, and focal segmental glomerulosclerosis.